Basis-Theory/basistheory-android/docs/TextElement.md

 # TextElement

-The `TextElement` view can be used to collect any text data within your mobile app.
+The `TextElement` can be used to collect any text data within your mobile app.
-This component allows you to fully customize the look and feel to match your brand, but it does not allow direct access the underlying values entered by a user, keeping your mobile application out of compliance scope.
+This component allows you to fully customize the look and feel to match your brand, and it does not allow direct access the underlying plaintext values entered by a user, keeping your mobile application out of compliance scope.

 ## Basic Usage